 Payment terms are only changed with the approval of the Head of Finance and Corporate Performance.

 The preferred payment method is by electronic funds transfer, directly to the relevant bank.
-Bank account details are obtained for all new vendors whenever possible, except for credit card payments.
+Bank account details must be obtained for all new vendors, except for credit card payments.